 - Fixtures and fittings – wine storage rack; bar fridge; barista coffee machine.

-Remember, at the end of the day, your kitchen needs to be a practical and functional space.
+Remember, at the end of the day, it needs to be a practical and functional kitchen space.
 Once you have the needs and function components locked away, you can take things to the next level with your wants and nice-to-haves.

 With all the above ideas compiled and categorised, it’s time to nail down your budget.
-How much do you have to spend or how much were you hoping to finish your successful kitchen renovation for?
+How much do you have to spend or how much were you hoping to complete your kitchen project for?

 The figure you come to, along with your wants and needs list, will help determine the type of finishes and inclusions that will best suit your budget and lifestyle (or that of your targeted demographic if you are working on an investment property).
 Your budget will also determine just how many of those items on your wants and nice-to-have list will be achievable and where you might need to seek some alternatives or compromises.